hifi-finance/docs/protocol/technical-reference/core/chainlink-operator.md

 Requirements:

 - The caller must be the owner.
-- The feed must have been previously set.
+- The feed must be set already.

 #### Parameters